Magix Video Pro X is the top of the line video editing software from the European based Magix company.

 In posting a review of the program it is important to understand where it sits in the overall video editing software universe.

-Video Pro X is a professional grade editing and post production suite able to handle all levels file formats from consumer through to fully professional broadcast quality.
+Video Pro X is a professional grade editing and post production suite able to handle all levels of file formats from consumer through to fully professional broadcast quality.

-So from a review perspective it is aimed at the advanced amateur through to the total professional.
+So from a review perspective it is aimed at the advanced amateur, the aspiring professional through to the total professional.

 As such, it offers professional special effects and post production features, complete audio control and advanced color correction and grading.

 Pro X has a flexible user interface for a customized workflow and is optimized to produce video, image and audio at broadcast studio quality.